Top of page

 How soon after treatment finishes will I feel better?

-It takes time to recover after treatment for lymphoma and it might take a while for your energy levels to build back up.
-How quickly you feel stronger depends on factors that include:
+It takes time to recover after treatment for lymphoma and it can take a while for your energy levels to build back up.

 • the type of treatment you had

-• whether side effects go on once you finish your treatment
+• how long side effects go on for after treatment

 • your age